The Transcriptic Team at the 2018 Winter Retreat in South Lake Tahoe.

 Transcriptic's experienced and diverse leadership team deeply believe in the core mission to turn biology into an information technology.
 Together they form a highly efficient team spanning biology, automation, and software engineering that guide the fantastic team of people that is Transcriptic.

 Max Hodak is the founder and Chief Technical Officer of Transcriptic.
-Max was inspired to form the company after working as a research assistant at Duke University Medical Center, where he built brain-machine interfaces for monkeys.
+Max was inspired to form the company after working as a research assistant at Duke University Medical Center.
 As a member of the lab, he witnessed on a regular basis the inefficiencies of basic laboratory work that he felt were ripe for robotic optimization.
-Prior to founding Trancriptic, he was Chief Technology Officer for Inporia, where he designed software to track near-real-time price changes on e-commerce websites.
-He was also co-founder and CEO of MyFit, a company that designed software to forecast the likelihood of college acceptances for high school students.
+Prior to founding Transcriptic, he co-founded and was CEO of MyFit, a company that designed software to forecast the likelihood of college acceptances for high school students.
 That company was sold to Naviance in October 2010.
 Max received the White House Champion of Change Award from the U.S. White House in 2013 for being a “crowdfunding pioneer” since Transcriptic was the first company to raise a seed investment round online from a crowdsourced group of angel investors.
 In 2015, he was named to the Forbes “30 Under 30” List in healthcare.
 Max received a BSE in Biomedical Engineering from Duke University.

-Yvonne Linney has more than 25 years’ experience as an executive at industry-leading companies in the life sciences and diagnostics industries, joining Transcriptic in 2015 as Chief Operating Officer.
-Previously, she was an executive at Agilent Technologies, beginning as Vice President and General Manager for the Genomics Business and becoming Vice President and General Manager of the Life Science Solutions Division, composed of the LC/MS, automation, and nucleic acid synthesis businesses.
-Prior to joining Agilent in 2006, Yvonne held positions as Director of Molecular Diagnostics and Global Strategic Marketing at Siemens Healthcare (now part of Bayer Diagnostics) and Senior Director, Marketing and Product Management at Caliper Life Sciences.
-From 1993-2003, she was a key member of the senior leadership team at Amersham International (now GE Healthcare), which included collaborating with the founding members of the Human Genome Project.
-Yvonne holds a BS in Microbiology and Virology from Warwick University, UK, and a PhD in Genetics from Leicester University, UK.
+Yvonne Linney has more than 25 years experience as an executive at industry-leading companies in the life sciences and diagnostics industries, joining Transcriptic in 2015 as Chief Operating Officer.
+Previously, she was an executive at Agilent Technologies, beginning as Vice President and General Manager for the Genomics Business and becoming Vice President and General Manager of the Life Science Solutions Division.
+Prior to joining Agilent in 2006, Yvonne held senior marketing positions at Siemens Healthcare (now part of Bayer Diagnostics) and Caliper Life Sciences.
+From 1993-2003, she was a key member of the senior leadership team at Amersham International (now GE Healthcare), collaborating with the founding members of the Global Human Genome Project.
+Yvonne holds a BS in Microbiology and Virology from Warwick University, UK, and a PhD in Genetics from Leicester University, UK

 As an undergraduate at the University of Pennsylvania more than a decade ago, Jimmy Sastra worked in a traumatic brain injury lab where he learned that wet lab biology requires lots of tedious human labor and could greatly benefit from automation.
 This experience prompted him to get a PhD at the Penn Modlab, where he built modular robots.
 He then worked at Willow Garage, where Jimmy designed different body parts for a humanoid robot.
 He joined Transcriptic from the Open Source Robotics Foundation, where he worked in mechanical engineering.

 Evan Worley has more than a decade of senior-level engineering experience.
-Prior to joining Transcriptic as VP of Software Engineering, he was Director of Engineering at DNAnexus, a pioneer in cloud-based genomic analysis software services.
+Prior to joining Transcriptic as VP of Software Engineering, Evan was Director of Engineering at DNAnexus, a pioneer in cloud-based genomic analysis software services.
 Prior to that, Evan worked for Intuit as a Senior Software Engineer focused on next-generation computation and modeling systems for the consumer tax division.
-He holds a BS in computer science from the University of California, San Diego.
+He holds a BS in Computer Science from the University of California, San Diego.